 The Beechcraft King Air 350 hits the sweet spot for payload, speed, endurance, cost, ease of systems integration, and deployability.
 It is widely used in the surveillance, communications/signals intelligence, and reconnaissance roles by many nations.

-If a sensor is available, chances are there is a King Air flying with one.
+If a sensor is available, chances are a King Air is flying with one.

 The USAF first used King Airs in the mid-’70s and designated them RC-12s.
-Since then the aircraft has evolved and a number of integrators have taken the basic aircraft and stuffed them full of all manner of sensors, mission equipment, and communications gear.
+Since then, the aircraft has evolved and several integrators have taken the basic aircraft and stuffed them full of all manner of sensors, mission equipment, and communications gear.
 This image below from Northrop Grumman shows the evolution of the US Army Guardrail aircraft from the RU-21E in 1971 to the RC-12 Super X (Multi Intel) in 2014.

 Boeing RAMIS